Errors

 Catalogue

-The key is valid but lacks the scope this endpoint requires.
-The detail field names the missing scope.
+The key authenticated but lacks the scope this endpoint requires.
+The detail field (and the scope extension) names the missing scope.
 Edit the key’s scopes in the dashboard.

 404 Not Found — not_found